 - If the written meta descriptions work wonders for visitors, the benefits from a search engine optimization point of view follow naturally.

 - If you have a well-written meta description and when someone searches for a particular keyword or phrase, it will be bolded in search results where ever it appears.
 This makes your keyword stand out.

-Rank Math limits the meta description to 160 characters as shown below:
+Rank Math limits the meta description to 160 characters, as shown below:

 Note that the “optimal” length will vary based on the situation, and your primary goal should be to provide value and drive clicks to your website.
 However, at times, Google uses its own description tag and generates a search result snippet.

 In some cases, search engines may overrule the meta description that a webmaster has specified in the HTML of a page.
-This is often unpredictable, but it often occurs when Google doesn’t think the existing meta description adequately answers a visitor’s query and identifies a snippet from the target page that better matches a searcher’s query.
+This is unpredictable, but it often occurs when Google doesn’t think the existing meta description adequately answers a visitor’s query and identifies a snippet from the target page that better matches a searcher’s query.

-How To Write A Good Meta Description
+4 How to Write a Good Meta Description